Keeping Children Safe: Baby-Proofing Tips

 Our experienced San Antonio child injury attorneys have the skill, commitment, and compassion to aggressively advocate for your child’s rights and recover just compensation.
 Leave baby gates standing until you are sure your child can safely navigate the risks the baby gate was protecting them from.

-Lock away all firearms and other weapons and place them where small children cannot get to them.
+To prevent firearm accidents; lock away all firearms and other weapons and place them where small children cannot get to them.
 Consider fixing them with trigger locks.
 Store all guns unloaded.

 The National Fire Protection Association (NFPA) found that children are more likely than adults to be injured by electrical receptacles.
 Each year, 1,500 children under the age of five sustain injuries involving an electrical outlet.
 Fortunately, beginning in 2008 the National Electric Code (NEC) was updated to require tamper-resistant receptacles (TRR) in new and renovated homes.
 In 2017, the NEC also required TRRs in any property type where children are likely to be present.